-- Teachers need to communicate whether students' performance of tasks, assignments, and work in progress successfully demonstrate curriculum outcomes throughout a reporting period.
+- 1. Teachers need to communicate whether students' performance of particular tasks, assignments, and work in progress successfully demonstrate specific curriculum outcomes throughout a reporting period.
 A variety of codes, marks and descriptive feedback may be used to record, track, and communicate growth in student learning to students and others. - 2.
 Teachers need to communicate student achievement to students and parents at the end of a reporting period, usually using either letter or percentage grades that summarize students' assessment information.
 Professional judgment is applied when summarizing assessment information for this purpose.
 The best, most recent evidence, gathered over time in a variety of ways must be used when determining grades.
-Refer to the chart on the following page.
+Refer to the chart From Outcomes to Reporting below.